Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     ```

 <a name="service_component_monitoring"></a>
-## Managing Service-component
+## Managing Service Component
-To add and manage service-component, you must add a service-component and register the service-component callbacks.
+To add and manage service component, you must add a service component and register the service component callbacks.

-1. Declare a service-component in the manifest file:
+1. Declare a service component in the manifest file:
     ```
     <component-based-application appid="org.tizen.base-component" exec="@BINDIR@/base-component" nodisplay="false" multiple="false" type="capp">
         <label>Base-component application</label>